njaldea/nil-gate/README.md

 If the 1st argument is `const nil::gate::Core&`, the `Core` owner will be passed to it.

-This can be useful when using async edges.
+This can be useful when using async edges, batching, and committing.

 See [Batch](#batch) section for more detail.